-It has been the dream of visionaries since the days of the republic.
+It has been the dream of visionaries since the days of the Texas republic.
 John Neely Bryan wanted it for Dallas.
 Mayor Joseph Bates wanted it for Galveston.
 Amon Carter and Commodore Basil Muse Hatfield wanted it for Fort Worth.

-Nonetheless, in the beginning the dream looked so possible.
+All of those drawbacks notwithstanding, in the beginning the dream looked so possible.
 In fact, beginning about 1836—the year of the Texas Revolution—steamboats of shallow draft (water displacement) traveled the Trinity River, bringing dry goods and groceries upriver and returning downriver with deer hides, cowhides, cotton, sugar, and other staples.
 This clip from the May 19, 1838 Weekly Houston Telegraph reported that a steamer had reached the town of Liberty twenty miles north of Trinity Bay (see map below adapted from Wikipedia).

 This clip from the June 23, 1838 Weekly Houston Telegraph predicted that the Trinity River could be made navigable for four hundred miles at “very trifling expense.”